Frequency-doubled Nd:YAG MOPA laser system with programmable rectangular pulses up to 200 microseconds: Experimental setup

 \section{Experimental setup}

 The optical layout of the laser system is illustrated in Fig.~\ref{fig_layout}.
 The entire system is compact (about 1m$^2$).
-The master oscillator is a modified cw nonplanar ring oscillator laser \cite{lumentum}, providing up to 400~mW output power at the fundamental frequency (FF) of 1064~nm with a specified linewidth below 5~kHz.
+The master oscillator is a modified continuous-wave (cw) nonplanar ring oscillator laser \cite{lumentum}, providing up to 400~mW output power at the fundamental wavelength of 1064~nm with a specified linewidth below 5~kHz.
 The beam from this laser is passed through an amplitude-modulated acousto-optic modulator (AOM), driven at frequency 80~MHz, to produce a seed laser pulse.
-The RF drive is passed through two voltage-variable attenuators (VVA) \cite{vva}.
-A fast VVA with a rise time of 8~ns and an extinction ratio of 28~dB is used for pulse shaping.
-To achieve a higher on/off extinction ratio, the finely shaped RF pulse is gated using a second, slower VVA (rise time 14~$\mu$s, extinction ratio 40~dB).
+A voltage-controlled oscillator (VCO) provides the 80~MHz RF signal, which is passed through two voltage-variable attenuators (VVA) \cite{vva}.
+The first VVA with a rise time of 8~ns and an extinction ratio of 28~dB is used for pulse shaping of the 80~MHz carrier envelope.
+To achieve a higher on/off extinction ratio, the shaped RF pulse is gated using a second, slower VVA (rise time 14~$\mu$s, extinction ratio 40~dB).
+The control voltage for the attenuators is provided by a NI-DAQ card (PCIe-6353) connected to a computer, which allows for interactive pulse shaping by monitoring the time profile of the laser pulses at various stages of the laser system using photodiodes.
+Enough flexibility in the voltage time profile was obtained by defining it through ten evenly spaced points and using linear interpolation in between.
 The first-order diffracted beam from the AOM is coupled into a polarization maintaining single mode fiber and delivered to the amplifier system, which consists of one pre-amplifier and one main-amplifier Nd:YAG gain module \cite{northrop}.
 A double-pass configuration is used for the pre-amplifier.
 This employs a retroreflection with polarization rotated 90$^\circ$ to avoid standing waves in the Nd:YAG module, and a polarizing plate beamsplitter to separate the incoming and outgoing beams \cite{lee96a}.
-A quarter-waveplate was used to rotate the polarization in the double-pass configuration, after making sure that it showed the same performance as a Faraday rotator.
+A quarter-waveplate was used to rotate the polarization in the double-pass configuration, after making sure that it showed the same performance as a Faraday rotator \cite{fluck2000a}.
 We found no sign of thermally induced birefringence on the beam profile or with regard to parastic self-lasing of the amplifier.